Rental Income Tax Calculator

 Tips

-Depreciation is a powerful non-cash deduction that can significantly reduce your taxable income.
-Consult IRS Publication 527 for detailed guidance on calculating and applying depreciation for residential rental property.
+Depreciation is a powerful non-cash deduction.
+With the default inputs, $5,000 in depreciation saves $1,100 in taxes at a 22% rate.
+Consult IRS Publication 527 for guidance on calculating depreciation for residential rental property (27.5-year schedule).

 Calculating Your Rental Income Tax Liability and Maximizing Deductions